-Intelligent automation: A new era of innovation has been added to your bookmarks.
+Intelligent automation: A new era of innovation has been saved

 Intelligent automation—the combination of artificial intelligence and automation— is already helping companies transcend conventional performance tradeoffs to achieve unprecedented levels of efficiency and quality.
 Applications range from the routine to the revolutionary: from collecting, analyzing, and making decisions about textual information to guiding autonomous vehicles and advanced robots.